614 Main Street

 Although their schools and post offices have been consolidated there are many small unincorporated communities that still enjoy their individual identities.
 Due to the pride that the residents in these communities exhibit we refuse to name them least we leave out a community.

-The Greenup County Genealogy & Historical Society meetings are open to the public and are held the fourth Thursday of every month in the community room of the Greenup County Public Library @ 6:00pm
+The Greenup County Genealogy & Historical Society meetings are open to the public and are held the fourth Monday of every month.